Estrella Galicia: Sponsorship

-Estrella Galicia has sponsored Spanish Formula 1 driver Carlos Sainz Jr. since 2015, first at Toro Rosso in 2015–2017 and at Renault in 2018.
-Beginning in 2019, Estrella Galicia started sponsoring McLaren Racing in a two-year deal.
-The brand followed Sainz to Scuderia Ferrari, becoming an official partner from 2021 to 2023.
-In 2024, Estrella Galicia returned to McLaren as a sponsor.
+Estrella Galicia is a long time sponsor of Spanish Formula 1 driver Carlos Sainz Jr. since 2015, first at Toro Rosso in 2015 to 2017 and at Renault in 2018.
+In 2019, Estrella Galicia started sponsoring McLaren in a two-year deal.
+The company then followed Sainz to Scuderia Ferrari, becoming an official partner from 2021 to 2023.
+In 2024, Estrella Galicia returned to McLaren.
+In 2026, Estrella Galicia became the official beer partner of Williams following Sainz's move to the team in 2025.